-So the long answer to the original question is I don’t believe anyone has the Best Seller on WLB.
+So the long answer to the original question is I don’t believe anyone has WLB perfected.

 The better news is, if you can let go of your quest for WLB, your mind is freed to focus on helpful thoughts, ideas and goals.
 The irony is you will probably feel better about yourself and your choices and probably feel more balance.
 Go figure!